learn-co-curriculum/java-mod-6-service-class/README.md

 ## Learning Goals

 - Create a service class.
-- Autowire the service class.
+- Add the service as a reference in the controller class.

 ## Introduction